gammapy/gammapy/docs/getting-started/quickstart.rst

-The easiest and recommended way to install Gammapy is to install the Anaconda distribution from https://www.anaconda.com/download/ and then to install Gammapy and it's dependencies by executing this command in a terminal:
+The easiest and recommended way to install Gammapy is to install the Anaconda distribution from https://www.anaconda.com/download/ and then to install Gammapy and its dependencies by executing this command in a terminal:

 .. code-block:: bash